p2irc/deepplantphenomics/docs/Model-Options.md

 ```
 set_yolo_parameters(grid_size=[7,7],
                     class_list=['plant'],
-                    anchors=[[159, 157], [103, 133], [91, 89], [64, 65], [142, 101]],
+                    anchors=[[159, 157], [103, 133], [91, 89], [64, 65], [142, 101]])
-                    num_boxes=5)
 ```

 Sets several parameters needed for the Yolo-based object detector.

-- Yolo splits images into a grid and makes bounding box predictions in each grid square.`grid_size` defines the number of grid squares along the image height and width.
+- Yolo splits images into a grid and makes bounding box predictions in each grid square.`grid_size` defines the number of grid squares along the image width and height.
+Defaults to [7,7].
 - `class_list` is a list of names for possible object classes in images.
+This defaults to a single 'plant' class.
 (DPP currently only supports one class at a time)
 - `anchors` defines the widths and heights of anchors/prior boxes which the bounding box predictions use as a basis for detecting objects of various sizes and aspect ratios.
-- `num_boxes` sets the number of bounding box predictions in make in each grid square.
+The five anchors listed above are the default values and should be fine for most detectors.